gnif/LookingGlass/host/README.md

     %TEMP%\looking-glass-host.txt

-For example:
+Or if running as a system service it will be located in:

-    C:\Users\YourUser\AppData\Local\Temp\looking-glass-host.txt
+    C:\Windows\Temp\looking-glass-host.txt

-You can also open it by simply right clicking the tray icon and selecting "Open Log File"
+You can find out where the file is by right clicking on the tray icon and selecting "Log File Location"

 ## Why does this version require Administrator privileges